-Class A10 consists of General Unsecured Claims Against the EFH Debtors Other Than EFH Corp., which consist of any Unsecured Claim against one or more of the EFH Debtors (other than EFH Corp.) that is not otherwise paid in full pursuant to an order of the Bankruptcy Court, excluding (a) Legacy General Unsecured Claims Against the EFH Debtors; (b) EFH Non-Qualified Benefit Claims; (c) Administrative Claims against the EFH Debtors other than EFH Corp.; (d) Priority Tax Claims against the EFH Debtors other than EFH Corp.; (e) Intercomp any Claims against the EFH Debtors other than EFH Corp.; and (g) DIP Claims.
+Class A10 consists of General Unsecured Claims Against the EFH Debtors Other Than EFH Corp., which consist of any Unsecured Claim against one or more of the EFH Debtors (other than EFH Corp.) that is not otherwise paid in full pursuant to an order of the Bankruptcy Court, excluding: (a) Legacy General Unsecured Claims Against the EFH Debtors; (b) EFH Non Qualified Benefit Claims; (c) Administrative Claims against the EFH Debtors other than EFH Corp.; (d) Priority Tax Claims against the EFH Debtors other than EFH Corp.; (e) Intercompany Claims against the EFH Debtors other than EFH Corp.; (f) Other Priority Claims against the EFH Debtors other than EFH Corp.; and (g) DIP Claims.

-Except to the extent that a Holder of an Allowed Claim in Class A10 agrees to a less favorable treatment of its Allowed Claim, in full and final satisfaction, settlement, release, and discharge of and in exchange for each Allowed Claim in Class A10, each such Holder shall receive, up to the Allowed amount of its Claim, either: (a) in the Merger Scenario, payment in full in Cash or other treatment rendering such Claim Unimpaired or (b) in the Standalone Scenario, its Pro Rata share of the Liquidation Recovery.
+Except to the extent that a Holder of an Allowed Claim in Class A10 agrees to a less favorable treatment of its Allowed Claim, in full and final satisfaction, settlement, release, and discharge of and in exchange for each Allowed Claim in Class A10, each such Holder shall receive, up to the Allowed amount of its Claim, its Pro Rata share (calculated based on the aggregate amount of EFH Corp.
+Claims) of the EFH Creditor Recovery Pool.

-Class A10 is Unimpaired under the Plan.
-Therefore, Holders of Allowed Claims in Class A10 are conclusively deemed to have accepted the Plan pursuant to section 1126(f) of the Bankruptcy Code.
-Therefore, such Holders are not entitled to vote to accept or reject the Plan.
+Class A10 is Impaired under the Plan.
+Holders of Allowed Claims in Class A10 are entitled to vote to accept or reject the Plan.

-11. Class A11 - TCEH S ettlement Claim Tex-La Guaranty Claims.
+11. Class A11 - Tex-La Guaranty Claims.